Ideas & Inspiration

 Take your vegetable and flower garden to a higher level by adding raised garden beds this year.
 By simply elevating and containing the soil and plants, you will harvest higher yields due to the loose, rich soil and intensive planting.

-Raised garden beds are the best choice if you have heavy, poor draining, sandy or clay soil.
-The added soil depth in a raised bed helps plants develop roots and improved drainage means warmer soil and and earlier planting in spring.
-Add row covers in the coldest months to expand your harvest across the seasons.
+Raised garden beds are the best choice if you have heavy, poor draining or sandy or clay soil.
+The added soil depth in a raised bed helps plants develop roots while the improved drainage means warmer soil and earlier planting in spring.
+Add row covers in the coldest months to extend the harvest across the seasons.